 Be sure to take the prescribed antibiotics as directed to help prevent infection.

 Good oral hygiene is essential to good healing.
 The night of surgery, use the prescribed Peridex Oral Rinse before bed.
 The day after surgery, the Peridex should be used twice daily, after breakfast and before bed.
 Be sure to rinse for at least 30 seconds then spit it out.
 Warm salt water rinses (teaspoon of salt in a cup of warm water) should be used at least 4-5 times a day, as well, especially after meals.
 Brushing your teeth and the healing abutments is no problem.
 Be gentle initially with brushing the surgical areas.

 Keep physical activities to a minimum immediately following surgery.
 If you are considering exercise, throbbing or bleeding may occur.
 If this occurs, you should discontinue exercising.
 Keep in mind that you are probably not taking normal nourishment.
 This may weaken you and further limit your ability to exercise.

 Partial dentures, flippers, or full dentures should not be used immediately after surgery for at least 10 days, unless instructed otherwise.
 Esthetically important prosthetic teeth will be adjusted so that they can be worn continuously, without interruption.

 Have questions following your appointment?
-Please don’t hesitate to contact our office at Williamsburg Office Phone Number 757-253-2393
+Please don’t hesitate to contact our office at ORAL & MAXILLOFACIAL SURGERY OF WILLIAMSBURG Phone Number 757-253-2393